molgenis/league-of-robots/roles/backups/README.md

 ## Tested

-With `ansible-lint v6.5.0` and `shellcheck v0.8.0`.
+With `ansible-lint 26.6.0` and `shellcheck v0.8.0`.

 ## Limitations

 The `backup` command cannot be executed more than once per second and per backup `src`;
-Therefore it uses a lock file in /var/log/backups/ per `src`, which is hashed for the filename of the lock file.
+Therefore it uses a lock file in `/var/log/backups/{{ name }}/` with the hashed `src` in the filename of the lock file.
 When an instance of the `backup` command cannot get a lock on the lock file, it will log a `FATAL` error and return with exit code `1`.

+For backups of a remote source this role
+ * will create a key pair
+ * and check if the public key was added to the account used for the backups on the source machine.
+ * cannot add the public key to an account management system like an LDAP
+ * and will fail if the public key is not part of the list of authorized keys.

 Do not use this backup methods for